JJWallis/faq-accordian/README.md

 </button>
 ```

 After researching about building accessible accordians, I learned that using a `<button>` as the parent wrapper for housing the question and answer provides a lot of built-in accessibility for free.
-Interestingly, the W3 HTML validator highlights it as invalid HTML to have child paragraphs (or headings) inside a button, yet it would be invalid to use a link since we're not navigating to an external page.
+Interestingly, the W3 HTML validator highlights it as invalid HTML to have child paragraphs (or headings) inside a button, yet it would be invalid to use a link since we're not navigating to an external page or jumping to a new section of content.

 ```css
 .empty-div {